How Much Does Weed Control Cost in 2023?

 Aeration

 One of the most important things to include when thinking about a healthy yard with fewer weeds is lawn aeration.
 This technique pokes holes into the soil to give the grass roots more nutrients and oxygen.
-Aeration is most useful on heavily compacted yards with a lot of foot traffic.
+Lawn aeration is most useful on heavily compacted yards with a lot of foot traffic.

 Dethatching